ibm-cloud-docs/AnalyticsEngine/spark-app-rest-api.md

 ## Passing the Spark configuration to an application
 {: #pass-config}

-You can use the `conf` section in the payload to pass the Spark application configuration.
-If you specified Spark configurations at the instance level, those are inherited by the Spark applications run on the instance, but can be overridden at the time a Spark application is submitted by including the `conf` section in the payload.
+You can use the `"conf"` section in the payload to pass the Spark application configuration.
+If you specified Spark configurations at the instance level, those are inherited by the Spark applications run on the instance, but can be overridden at the time a Spark application is submitted by including the `"conf"` section in the payload.

 See [Spark configuration in {{site.data.keyword.iae_short}} Serverless](/docs/AnalyticsEngine?topic=AnalyticsEngine-serverless-architecture-concepts#default-spark-config).

 ## Parameters for submitting Spark applications
 {: #spark-submit-parms}

-The following table lists the mapping between the `spark-submit` command parameters and their equivalent to be passed to the `application_details` section of the Spark application submission REST API payload.
+The following table lists the mapping between the `spark-submit` command parameters and their equivalent to be passed to the `"application_details"` section of the Spark application submission REST API payload.

 | spark-submit command parameter | Payload to the Analytics Engine Spark submission REST API|
 |----------------------------------|---------------------------------------|